pupilfirst/wd201-scripts/introduction-to-nodejs/github-how-to/README.md

 ## GitHub: How To

-In this video, I'm going to show you, how to use the `git` command line interface.
+In this video, I'm going to show you the very basics of how to use the `git` command line interface.
+Specifically, we're going to try to teach you _just enough_ to work through this course.

 Before continuing, let me quickly mention why this course requires you to use git.
 Git is the de facto standard for version control in the software industry.
 Regardless of language you use in your work, you'll almost certainly be using git as your version control system.
 So it's pretty much necessary for every developer out there.